varung97/frp-arduino/README.md

 <br>
 *Type*: `SF a b -> SF a c -> SF a (b, c)`
 <br>
-**&&&** : This infix operator takes 2 Stream functions that act on the same input type and returns a Stream function that applies both functions to an input Stream, giving a Stream of pairs containing the outputs
+**&&&** : This infix operator takes 2 Stream functions that act on the same input type and returns a Stream function that applies both functions to an input Stream, giving a Stream of pairs containing the outputs.
+It is right-associative.
 <br>
 <br>
 *Type*: `SF a b -> SF c d -> SF (a, c) (b, d)`
 <br>
-__***__ : This infix operator takes 2 Stream functions that can act on different input types and returns a Stream function that takes a Stream of pairs and applies the first function to the first value in the pair and the second function to the second value in the pair
+__***__ : This infix operator takes 2 Stream functions that can act on different input types and returns a Stream function that takes a Stream of pairs and applies the first function to the first value in the pair and the second function to the second value in the pair.
+It is right-associative.
 <br>
 <br>